gedion/etherpad-lite/doc/api/hooks_client-side.md

 `collab_client.js` has a pretty extensive list of message types, if you want to take a look.

-##aceStartLineAndCharForPoint/aceEndLineAndCharForPoint
+##aceStartLineAndCharForPoint-aceEndLineAndCharForPoint
 Called from: src/static/js/ace2_inner.js

 Things in context:
 1. callstack - a bunch of information about the current action
 2. editorInfo - information about the user who is making the change
-3. rep - information about where the change is being made 4 . root - the span element of the current line
+3. rep - information about where the change is being made
+4. root - the span element of the current line
-5 . point - the starting/ending element where the cursor highlights
+5. point - the starting/ending element where the cursor highlights
 6. documentAttributeManager - information about attributes in the document

 This hook is provided to allow a plugin to turn DOM node selection into [line,char] selection.